Internal Information System

 Related Documents

-Resolution of 22 May 2024, of the Under-Secretariat for Digital Transformation and Public Servicewhich approves the Internal Information System of the Ministry, in compliance with Law 2/2023 of 20 February, regulating the protection of persons reporting on regulatory infringements and the fight against corruption.
+Resolution of 22 May 2024 of the Under-Secretariat for Digital Transformation and the Civil Serviceapproving the Ministry ' s Internal Information System, in compliance with Act No. 2/2023 of 20 February, on the protection of individuals who report violations of the law and the fight against corruption.